-Students can rapidly grasp the content and the significance of news, articles and reports on topics connected with commercial law internship and letters of application.
+Students can rapidly grasp the content and the significance of news, articles and reports on topics connected with commercial law internship.

 Students can take an active part in conversation, clearly expressing their points of view, ideas or feelings with effective turn-taking.